jlitzingerdev/simplekv/README.md

 Simple Log Structured merge tree based key value store.

+# API
-This server exposes a REST API that accepts three operations, PUT, GET, DELETE.
+For initial simplicity this server exposes a HTTP API that accepts three operations, PUT, GET, DELETE.
+While the underlying database apis are written to support any byte string, the inital implementation is only going to work well with strings.
+This is a deliberate simplification meant to be built upon as I have interest in doing so.

 PUT - adds a new key
 DELETE - Removes a key